OpenComputingLab/jupyterlite_in_moodle_vle/deployment_notes.md

 ```

 - to create the zip, we need an `index.html` at the root of the zip folder;  where a jupyterlite distribution asset is created by a GitHub action, unzip and untar the Jupyerlite asset uploaded by the action, `cd` into it and then (after any mods e.g. to `index.html` files), zip  the directory as root into a `.zip` archive file, e.g. `zip -r ../jupyterlite-dist-tm112.zip .`.
 If zipping a git tracked dir, add `--exclude "*.git*"` to the zip command to ignore git files.
-- to get the html5 bundle URL, view the associated page; right click on the iframe and view it in a separate window to get the URL, or in browser dev tools, inspect page in to find the associated iframe and its `src` value.
+- to get the html5 bundle URL, upload the html5.zip as an HTML5.zip resource type; view the associated page; the JupyterLite environment is in the embedded iframe but gets stuck on the `./index.html` page; right click on the iframe (which will be blank ) and view it in a separate window to get the URL of the embedded html5 content; or, in browser dev tools, inspect page in to find the associated iframe and its `src` value.
+Take this path and extend it to point to eg `lab/index.html` rather than `./index.html`; you should now be able to use this link as an embedded URL link to display the lab environment in a Moodle page.

 ## Example JupyterLite Xeus Python distribution